FAQs relating to the Linksnet season and competition.

 It’s easy to get your club involved.
 Just make sure your club has a minimum of 4 members competing on the Linksnet Club leaderboard, all having identified your club as their home club on their profile.
 Once you have 4 members your club will automatically appear on the INTER-CLUB leaderboard.

 Is the INTER-CLUB Championship open to all members?

 Yes, the INTER-CLUB Championship is open to all PAR, BIRDIE and EAGLE members.

 The INTER-CLUB Championship will close at midnight on Sunday 24 October 2021.

 What’s in it for my golf club?

-The winning golf club will host a Linksbook Networking day in 2022 (UK only) with 10 spaces reserved exclusively for members of the club, and of course there’s a trophy to proudly display.
+The winning golf club will host a Linksnet Network day in 2022 (UK only) with 10 spaces reserved exclusively for members of the club, and of course there’s a trophy to proudly display.

 Are there individual prizes as well?

 Yes one member from the winning club who has contributed to the club’s scores on Linksnet will be drawn out of a hat to win a space at another 2022 UK Network day along with 3 friends.